moretticb/moretticb.github.io/_posts/blog/2016-07-27-multilayer-perceptron-implementation-in-c.md

 ## Implementation details

-The implementation was based in [this][livroRNA] book (which is also a great reference, but only available in portuguese), coded in ANSI-C and should be compiled by GCC.
+The implementation was based in [this][livroRNA]{:target="_blank"} book (which is also a good reference, but only available in portuguese), coded in ANSI-C and should be compiled by GCC.

 Among several variations of the backpropagation algorithm, this implementation encompasses the generalized delta-rule with the momentum term in the adjustment of weights.
 Both training and operation modes are implemented in the same file (check [Usage](#usage) section to see how to trigger each mode).
 Therefore, this algorithm has the following adjustable parameters: